Skip to content

 Audience Developers building issuer services using ASP.NET Core.

-Purpose Walk through configuring an issuer endpoint, building a selectively disclosable VC payload, and returning OID4VCI-compliant responses with HAIP enforcement.
+Purpose Walk through configuring an issuer endpoint, building a selectively disclosable VC payload, adding holder binding and status references, and returning OID4VCI-compliant responses.

-Success criteria Reader can stand up an issuer endpoint that signs SD-JWT VCs with selective claims, HAIP-level algorithm enforcement, and OID4VCI response formatting.
+Success criteria Reader can stand up an issuer endpoint that signs SD-JWT VCs with selective claims and OID4VCI response formatting.

 Decision Options Guidance